 Dick Nichols Park Trail is a 1.1 mile moderately trafficked loop trail located near Austin, Texas that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From the intersection of Mopac (Loop 1) and Highway 290, drive south on Mopac.
 Exit on the Davis Lane exit and continue straight.
 Turn right on Beckett Road.
 The park and trail should be on the second right.